Chalkboard Surface Texture

 The keyword 'Ceramic Surface' in AI image generation targets a distinct material aesthetic recognizable by its smooth, often glossy finish and subtle textural nuances like glaze or crackle effects.
 Using this keyword refines renders to showcase the refined, tactile qualities of ceramics.
 It is essential for creating realistic representations of items like pottery, ceramic tiles, or porcelain wares, especially under nuanced lighting that enhances surface reflections and textures.
 The effect adds depth and realism, making objects appear tangible and convincing within various artistic or commercial compositions.

-Rough Stone Texture
+Rough Stone Surface Texture